 What to load

 Once you have picked your client/case/research file and decided what profiling steps to take (as explained above), the next step is to decide what documents to actually load.
-Depending on your resources, you can either:
+You can either scan, OCR and load:

-- Scan, OCR and load just your key documents and evidence.
-These are documents that will be referred to often or those whose content needs to be searched such as contracts, affidavits, or depositions that are not available in electronic form.
+- Just key documents and evidence.
+These are documents that will be referred to often or those whose content needs to be searched for example contracts, affidavits, or depositions not available in electronic form.

 We still recommend that critical documents in electronic form, such as deposition transcripts, should be loaded into MasterFile at the outset.